RyanJKS/data-analytics-power-bi-report/README.md

 > Note: All relationships were established in the `Model View` by linking primary and foreign keys between the dimension tables and the fact table.

-## Phase 3: DAX Mesaures and Analysis
+## Phase 3: DAX Measures and Analysis

 ### Establishing a Measures Table
 Introducing a dedicated Measures Table has significantly enhanced the manageability and clarity of our data model.
 This centralized table, constructed using DAX and aggregating values from other tables, is essential for efficient data analysis within Power BI.